e2eelab/e2ee-security-whitepaper/index.md

 ### ‌Addressing‌

 To specify an end point address for end-to-end encryption, SKISSM provides an E2eeAddress struct to represent user address or group address as shown in \[Fig.3\].
 An E2eeAddress with PeerUser type is obtained from E2EE server after user registration.
-The PeerUser data is specified by a user\_id that is created uniquely by server and a device\_id that is provided by user.
+The PeerUser data is specified by a user\_id that is created uniquely by the server and a device\_id that is provided by a user.
 An alternative E2eeAddress with PeerGroup type is obtained from E2EE server after group creation.
 The PeerGroup data is specified by a uniquely assigned group\_id from server.
 The uniqueness of user\_id and group\_id is assured in the scope of the same server domain while the uniqueness of device\_id is kept by user application.

 <p align="center">
 ![image](img/e2ee_address.svg)